Unknotting number is not additive under connected sum: Proofs of Theorem and Corollaries and

-One family of knots satisfying this condition is the set of torus knots $T(2,2k+1)$ with $k\geq 3$.
+One family of knots which can quickly be seen to satisfy this condition is the set of torus knots $T(2,2k+1)$ with $k\geq 3$.
 These knots have unknotting number $(2-1)((2k+1)-1)/2=k$, and changing any $k-3$ crossings in their standard diagrams will yield $T(2,7)=7_1$ (since changing a crossing in the standard diagram for $T(2,N)$ will, after a Reidemeister II move, yield the standard diagram for $T(2,N-2)$, and we are then done by induction).
 This yields Corollary \ref{cor:torus}. $\square$

-Even more, Feller \cite{fel14} shows that for the torus knots $T(a,b)$ with $gcd(a,b)=1$ and $a\geq 2$, $b\geq 7$ the knot $T(2,7)=7_1$ is Gordian adjacent to each of these knots, and, in addition, $T(2,7)$ is Gordian adjacent to the knot $T(3,5)$.
-All of these knots can therefore also be used to build a connected sum that fails additivity.